damerell/prboomX/README.md

     * Jot down quick notes while playtesting.
 Notes go into a dated text file in the current working directory.
     * Each note lists the time, all loaded WAD files, player position, and an optional user-supplied message on the console.
     * Example: `note demon is stuck in the wall here`.
+    * **NEW**: `noteshot` will include screenshots of the screen and automap.
+Useful if you will post your feedback to forum threads, discord channels, etc.
 * Time Warp: Travel forward and backwards in time while playing.
     * Time travel even if you died or made it to a new level.
     * Enable Time Warp in the PrBoomX options screen